OnPoint Community Credit Union

 OnPoint Community Credit Union, (colloquially OnPoint), is an American credit union based and headquartered in Portland, Oregon.

-It operates 55 branches throughout Oregon and Washington with $9.4 billion in assets and 503,078 members.
+It operates 59 branches throughout Oregon and Southwest Washington with $9.54 billion in assets and 637,000+ members.

 Membership

 OnPoint is owned and governed by its members and like all credit unions has a field of membership that designates who may join.
-To qualify for membership one must live or work in one of OnPoint's 30 membership counties in Oregon or Washington.
+To qualify for membership one must live or work in one of OnPoint's 32 membership counties in Oregon or SW Washington.